doublemacro/group-ex-js-may-17/readme.md

 When we create the each list item, also add a "Delete" button.
 When we click it, we delete that specific item from our list, update our data array and store in localstorage.

+At the start of the renderData() function, we need to use container.innerHTML = ""; to clear the container first, so that we see our updated data properly.